-In the case that a complaint (including criticism from external organizations such as the media or the Board of Audit) related to misconduct, fraudulent use, or fraudulent receipt (hereinafter collectively referred to as "misconduct") by a research institution in relation to this program (if there is a subcontractor, including in cases that researchers or others at the subcontractor engaged in this program are suspected to have committed Misconduct, etc. in in this program), the research institution shall swiftly report to AMED that it will be commencing a preliminary investigation into the matter in accordance with Guidelines for Responding to Misconduct in Research (decided by the Minister of Education, Culture, Sports, Science and Technology on August 26, 2014); Guidelines for Management and Audit of Public Research Funds at Research Institutions (implementation standards) (decided by the Minister of Education, Culture, Sports, Science and Technology on February 15, 2007; revised on February 1, 2021); and AMED Regulations for Responding to Misconduct in Research Activities.
+In the case that a complaint (including criticism from external organizations such as the media or the Board of Audit) related to misconduct, fraudulent use, or fraudulent receipt (hereinafter collectively referred to as "misconduct") by a research institution in relation to this program (if there is a subcontractor, including in cases that researchers or others at the subcontractor engaged in this program are suspected to have committed Misconduct, etc. in in this program), the research institution shall swiftly report to AMED that it will be commencing a preliminary investigation into the matter in accordance with the Guidelines for Responding to Misconduct in Research (decided by the Minister of Education, Culture, Sports, Science and Technology on August 26, 2014); the Guidelines for Management and Audit of Public Research Funds at Research Institutions (implementation standards) (decided by the Minister of Education, Culture, Sports, Science and Technology on February 15, 2007; revised on February 1, 2021); and AMED Regulations for Responding to Misconduct in Research 4 (decided by the Minister of Education, Culture, Sports, Science and Technology on February 15, 2007; revised on February 1, 2021); and AMED Regulations for Responding to Misconduct in Research Activities.